AdobeDocs/campaign-web.en/help/v8/query/query-modeler-overview.md

 ---
 # Work with the query modeler {#segment-builder}

-## Query modeler overview {#overview}

 Adobe Campaign Web features a query modeler that simplifies the process of filtering databases to select specific targets based on various criteria.
 This includes the use of advanced expressions and operators.

+## Access the query modeler {#access}

-The query modeler is seamlessly integrated throughout the interface, allowing you to perform filtering operations and build rules with ease:
+The query modeler is available in every context where you need to define rules to filter data.

-* Define target audiences: Specify the population you want to target in your messages or workflows, and effortlessly create new audiences tailored to your needs.
+* **Define audiences**: Specify the population you want to target in your messages or workflows, and effortlessly create new audiences tailored to your needs.
-* Customize workflow activities: apply rules within workflow activities, such as Split and Reconciliation, to align with your specific requirements,
+* **Customize workflow activities**: apply rules within workflow activities, such as Split and Reconciliation, to align with your specific requirements,
-* Dynamize content: make your content dynamic by creating conditions that define which content should be displayed to different recipients, ensuring personalized and relevant messaging.
+* **Dynamize content**: make your content dynamic by creating conditions that define which content should be displayed to different recipients, ensuring personalized and relevant messaging.
-* Predefined filters: Create predefined filters that serve as shortcuts during various filtering operations, whether you're working with data lists or forming the audience for a delivery.
+* **Predefined filters**: Create predefined filters that serve as shortcuts during various filtering operations, whether you're working with data lists or forming the audience for a delivery.
+* **Filter reports data**: Add rule to filter the data displayed in reports.

 ## Query modeler interface {#interface}